datamet/RESTful-chat-app/README.md

 **Bots:**

-The bots can be added to rooms from the client UI or you can start them individually from the terminal

 Bots in the terminal:
 - Connects to host `localhost` (or port assigned by environment variable `HOST`)
 - Connects to port `8080` (or port assigned by environment variable `PORT`)